norepimorphism/noctane/progress.md

 # 6/19/2022

-Noctane is not at 8,500 lines of code.
+Noctane is now at 8,500 lines of code.
 (There are approximately 10,800 including blank and comment lines).

 The DMA and SPU registers are mostly implemented or stubbed-out now.